olegbelk0test/sw360_docusaurus_test/.history/docs/players/player-profile/profile-validation-tab_20220621133956.md

 The Validation Tab consists of 3 sections:

-1. [Player Documents](#validation-tab-player-documents-section) &mdash; upload and approve players documents, and fill in the player personal data.
+1. [Player Documents](#validation-tab-player-documents-section)&mdash;upload and approve players documents, and fill in the player personal data.
-2. [Source of Funds (SoF)](#validation-tab-source-of-funds-sof-section) &mdash; manage the player sources of funds information.
+2. [Source of Funds (SoF)](#validation-tab-source-of-funds-sof-section)&mdash;manage the player sources of funds information.
-3. [Public Person (PEP)](#validation-tab-public-person-pep-section) &mdash; manage the player information if the player is the public person.
+3. [Public Person (PEP)](#validation-tab-public-person-pep-section)&mdash;manage the player information if the player is the public person.

 ### Validation Tab.
 Player Documents Section